 Community Driven Leadership

-I genuinely believe the path I have taken throughout my life has led me to this opportunity to serve Knoxville and Knox County as your next District 2 County Commissioner.
-I am excited about this adventure and look forward to hearing from more of you.
+I genuinely believe the path I have taken throughout my life has led me to this opportunity to serve Knoxville and Knox County as your District 2 County Commissioner.
+I am excited to continue this adventure and look forward to hearing from more of you.
 I appreciate your support.
 Together, we can make Knox County a place where our children will want to raise their children.